Practical guide to hiking Jarogo Waterfall near Beha, around 20 km from Matta, with exact distance, fitness level, best season, and photo tips.

 About Jarogo Waterfall

-Jarogo Waterfall is widely considered the most impressive waterfall in Swat at approximately 80 meters tall, set in a steep forested valley near Beha village, around 20 km from Matta.
+Jarogo Waterfall is widely considered the most impressive waterfall in Swat at about 80 meters tall, set in a steep forested valley near Beha village, around 20 km from Matta.
 It drops in a single white plume off a sheer cliff.
 Visitor numbers have grown significantly in recent years and basic visitor infrastructure such as jeeps, tea stalls, and a walking path now serves the site.

 How to reach Jarogo